yuanviola/NYC_park_crime_prediction/data cleaning code/README.md

   refer: http://geopandas.org/mergingdata.html
   spatial join part

-  2. Park belongs to one or several sensus tract, then use demographic data of the census tracts to depict the major visitors of the  parks.
+  2. Park belongs to one or several census tract, then use demographic data of the census tracts to depict the major visitors of the  parks.